gizatechxyz/giza-cli/docs/frameworks/ezkl/verify.md

 [giza][2023-12-04 19:45:18.683] Verification job is successful ✅
 ```

 If the job is successful that means that the proof is valid!
-Otherwise we will get an error message.
+Otherwise, we will get an error message.